bodin/pdf-templates/README.md

 # pdf-templates

+[![Build](https://img.shields.io/github/workflow/status/bodin/pdf-templates/Full%20Build?label=Build&style=for-the-badge&logo=github)](https://github.com/bodin/pdf-templates/actions)
+[![Maven Central](https://img.shields.io/maven-central/v/io.github.bodin/pdf-templates.svg?label=Maven%20Central&color=informational&style=for-the-badge&logo=apachemaven)](https://search.maven.org/artifact/org.apache.maven.plugins/maven-release-plugin)

 PDF Templates is a simple XML to PDF conversion tool.
 The layout is table based, including nested tables.
-Additional flexibility can be added using a template engine to preprocess the document.
+Additional flexibility and dynamic content can be added using a provided preprocessor.

-Definitions of Handlebars and Freemarker are included as preprocessing engine options, however your project will need to be included the dependencies explicitly if they are used, otherwise you will have a runtime exception for `ClassNotFound`.
+Preprocessors for Handlebars and Freemarker are included as
+options, however your project will need to be included the dependencies explicitly if they are used, otherwise you will have a runtime exception for `ClassNotFound`.

+Additional Preprocessors can be created by implementing the `TemplateProcessor` interface

 ***

-[![Build](https://img.shields.io/github/workflow/status/bodin/pdf-templates/Full%20Build?label=Build&style=for-the-badge&logo=github)](https://github.com/bodin/pdf-templates/actions)
-[![Maven Central](https://img.shields.io/maven-central/v/io.github.bodin/pdf-templates.svg?label=Maven%20Central&color=informational&style=for-the-badge&logo=apachemaven)](https://search.maven.org/artifact/org.apache.maven.plugins/maven-release-plugin)

-Example Template (without handlebars processing needed)
+## Examples

+Below is a simple template that does not use a preprocessor
 ```xml
 <document>
     <page>